 The areas around the Incan Empire were quite arid and the rains Khoa brought helped immensely with crop growth.

-However, Khoa could also become enraged and rain down punishments on the Inca – which, really, we expect no less from a cat god.
+However, Khoa could also become enraged and rain down punishments on the Inca – which, really, I’d expect no less from a cat god!

 These punishments could come in the form of hail and snow, stunting the growth of crops and hurting the people.

 If you want to invoke this god’s power, you would need to make it angry.
 However, do this at your own risk, as Khoa was said to be pretty ferocious!

 10 - Old Man Winter/Jack Frost – The Personification Of Winter